sagemath/trac_to_gh/Issue 8257.md

 # Issue 8257: cygwin: gd-2.0.35.p4 fails to build

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8257

 Original creator: was